nigel-bruce-khan/BEASTLAB22/project-mp/report/README.md

-We then implemented an user-defined reduction, which operates with struct MyMax datatypes, to select the maximum across all of them.
+We then implemented an user-defined reduction, which operates with struct MyMax datatypes, returning the struct with the highest cr.

         #pragma omp declare reduction(maximo : struct MyMax : omp_out = omp_out.max_cr > omp_in.max_cr ? omp_out :omp_in)initializer(omp_priv={-1.0, -1})

+To find the local max_cr:

+         if (cr > maxStruct.max_cr ) {
+		    maxStruct.max_cr = cr; //assign cr to local maximums maxStruct.idx = j;
+		        }

+Lastly, check if the selected maximum is higher that the current value

+        if (maxStruct.max_cr > mp[i])
+      {
+        mp[i] = maxStruct.max_cr; //ONCE YOU HAVE COLLECTED ALL LOCAL MAXIMUMS, Perform reduction AND ASSIGN IT mpi[i] = maxStruct.idx;
+      }